Proven-Paradox/shaper-system/Handbook.md

 This could represent wings that don’t quite have the strength to fully fly, a personal anti-gravity field, a spell that produces a hovering platform, or something similar.
 While not as versatile as fully functioning flight, this allows to you avoid hazards on the floor, reaching a ledge that is otherwise too tall to get to, and any other advantage one could imagine comes with being slightly airborne.
 This does not protect you from falling damage; if you are suddenly more than five above the ground you will fall as normal.
 This Lesson makes you immune to natural terrain effects.
+In addition, you are able to reduce the damage you take when falling by half.

 #### Linguist
 You learn a language.
 This can represent doing scholarship and lessons just as well as a background living in a multilingual culture.